D2KLab/HarvestingTablesInTheWild/report/report.md

 ![Simple Graph in Arango Dashboard](images/simple-graph.png)

 In Figure 4, the violet circles represent page vertices (a webpage that has been accessed), while the black vertices represent table vertices (a table that has been extracted).
-The virtual start node is "HTW Start" (where the crawl started), but the start node can adjusted through the UI to start traversing the graph.
+The virtual start node is "HTW Start" (where the crawl started), but the start node can be adjusted through the UI to start traversing the graph.
 Alongside the edges the edge type is displayed, in this example either "hyperlink" (one webpage links to another webpage) or "page-contains" (a table is embedded on a webpage).
-The search depth and maximum number of nodes displayed in the graph can be dynamically adjusted in the UI to facilitate the exploration, though loading large graphs at all once breaks the visualization and has performance issues.
+The search depth and the maximum number of nodes displayed in the graph can be dynamically adjusted in the UI to facilitate the exploration, though loading large graphs at all once breaks the visualization and has performance issues.

-## Table procesing & Topic annotation
+## Table processing & Topic annotation

-Our plan was to use the previously mentioned Orange API [^orangeAPI] to annotate the tables we have collected.
+We planned to use the previously mentioned Orange API [^orangeAPI] to annotate the tables we have collected.
 This means performing further post-processing steps, using the collected items as inputs, to enhance and extend the table items.
 In particular, we were interested in using a topic classifier to identify the logical topic of a table or website.
 This was the reason we included additional metadata such as "termSet" in our data format.